Planning for retirement is an important step for your future. But are you planning the right way?

 It’s tough to watch your portfolio go into the red and your retirement savings plummet, but it can be a big mistake to get spooked and pull your cash out.

-You don’t want to pull your cash before you’re able to make your losses back on an eventual upswing, especially if you don’t plan to retire for several years.
+You don’t want to pull your cash before you can make your losses back on an eventual upswing, especially if you don’t plan to retire for several years.

-Instead, consider bumping up your contributions to your 401(k) or another retirement portfolio so you can earn more money when the market goes back up.
+Instead, consider bumping up your contributions to your 401(k) or another retirement portfolio to earn more money when the market goes back up.

 Forgetting taxes

-Unfortunately, taxes will follow you even when you’re retired, so you need to include those costs in your estimated retirement budget.
+Unfortunately, taxes will follow you even when you’re retired, so you must include those costs in your estimated retirement budget.

 It’s important to consider where your money is invested and what the tax implications are when you go about accessing that cash.

-You’ll also have to take your location into account, as some states charge extra taxes on retirement accounts or investment funds.
+You’ll also need to consider your location, as some states charge extra taxes on retirement accounts or investment funds.

 Taking Social Security too early

-You may be investing in different funds or saving it in different accounts, but have you thought about how your Social Security benefits will factor in?
+You may be investing in different funds or saving it in different accounts, but have you considered how your Social Security benefits will factor in?

 It’s important to remember that the longer you wait to take your Social Security benefits (up to age 70), the more you can collect each month.

-The Social Security Administration’s calculator can help you find the sweet spot between how much you want to collect each month and how long you have to wait before collecting it.
+The Social Security Administration’s calculator can help you find the sweet spot between how much you want to collect each month and how long you must wait before collecting it so you won't have to supplement your income.

 Bottom line